ToiletStarter/hold/EasyESP_Documentation.md

     default = 240,
 }

-This layer is what the new bridge/UI build path uses.
+This is what the bridge can now consume for descriptor-driven UI generation.
 Friends

 Lua